Softmod: PlayStation 5

+In January 2026, a payload called BackPork was disclosed which allows for backporting PS5 games to lower firmwares that officially only work on higher firmwares.

+In March 2026, an exploit chain was disclosed which included a JIT compiler exploit.
+This is notable because it achieves arbitrary native userland code execution, which means even without being chained with a kernel exploit, it is possible to run some limited homebrew, such as emulators.

+In March 2026, an exploit chain was disclosed that compromises the hypervisor, affecting firmware versions up to 4.51.

+In March 2026, an exploit chain was disclosed that compromises the A53 co-processor, affecting firmware versions up to 11.60.
+This exploit can be further leveraged to compromise the hypervisor, affecting firmware versions up to 4.51.

+In May 2026, an exploit chain was disclosed that compromises the hypervisor, affecting firmware versions up to 6.02.

+In June 2026, an exploit chain was disclosed that compromises the hypervisor, affecting firmware versions up to 7.61.

+In September 2026, a tool to create PS5 "FPKGs" was disclosed which allows for the installation of PS5 packages.
+This tool leverages an exploit for the PS5's A53 processor, affecting firmware versions up to 11.60.

 PlayStation Portable

 It is possible to softmod almost any PlayStation Portable.
 Using various exploits (such as the TIFF exploit or specially crafted savegames from games such as Grand Theft Auto: Liberty City Stories, Lumines, and later GripShift) or original unprotected firmware, the user can run a modified version of the PSPs updater, that will install custom firmware.
 This newer firmware allows the booting of ISOs, as well as running unauthorized (homebrew) code.
 A popular way of running homebrew code to softmod the PSP is by using the Infinity method.
 The most recent CFW(Custom FirmWare) right now is ARK-4 that can be used on any PSP model and it also allows WPA2 Wi-Fi to be connected.

 PlayStation Vita

-The PlayStation Vita can also be softmodded, with the most notorious methods being using: HENkaku Web Exploit, h-encore and h-encore².
+The PlayStation Vita can also be softmodded, with the most notorious methods being using: HENkaku Web Exploit, h–encore, and h-encore².